giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/DirectHowTo.md

   uint old_alt_gives = order.offer.gives();
   // computing new wants for the alt offer: uint new_alt_wants;
-  unchecked {
+  // wants and gives are 96 bits wide, so no overflow possible unchecked {
     new_alt_wants = (old_alt_wants * new_alt_gives) / old_alt_gives;
   }